medrimonia/PFA-Nethack/README.md

 which explains how to use it.

 The folder 'patches' contains some patches that disable hunger, monsters or other features of nethack. nh-setup.sh will ask you if you want to use them before compiling.

 The folder 'java\_starter\_package' contains the source code of a bot written in java, a script called build\_starter\_package.sh builds a Bot.jar file.

+The folder 'include' contains the headers of the used in addition to the basic nethack version.

+The folder 'src' contains the implementation of the additionnal functionalities provided by our PFA.

 ## Compiling